 3. Know you're planting seeds.Â

-As we go into the weekend, keep these three things in mind, and the art of giving becomes easier, because a giver is also a receiver, and a receiver a giver.
+Keep these three things in mind, and the art of giving becomes easier, because a giver is also a receiver, and a receiver a giver.
 I know this may sound idealistic, but practicing these core principles can really enlighten you on the purpose of giving.
 Find joy in giving.

 (Photo credit, @krystynwhitty via Black Girls With Gardens)